-Geologically, they are "cuestas", asymmetrical ridges with a gentle back slope (called a Dipslope), and a steep face or cliff formed by the erosion of tilted strata with a resistant capstone.
-The freeze-thaw cycle, along with other types of breakdown, often form alcoves in the cliff face, and here is no exception.
+Geologically, they are "cuestas," asymmetrical ridges with a gentle back slope (called a Dipslope), and a steep face or cliff formed by the erosion of tilted strata with a resistant capstone.
+The freeze-thaw cycle and other breakdown types often form alcoves in the cliff face, and here is no exception.
 The rock itself, ejected from a volcanic eruption somewhere between 5 and 33 million years ago, it's twisted molten form taking on fantastic shapes that make for a scramblers delight.

 Access to the area starts with the Sun Valley Parkway, which will take you to a network of dirt roads that lead to a "North Camp" and "South Camp."
 Both act as "trailheads" for the off-trail options before you and have fire rings and campsite potential.

 The 5 significant points of interest:

-1982' - Most dramatic summit, largest cliff faces, 30' tunnel, 4 large alcoves - including the "Weeping Alcove", that due to a fissure in the cuesta above shows evidence of water flow over a great period of time.
+1982' - Most dramatic summit, largest cliff faces, 30' tunnel, 4 large alcoves - including the "Weeping Alcove," that due to a fissure in the cuesta above shows evidence of water flow over a significant period of time.
 Most features on north and east faces.

 1861' - 6 medium alcoves, 12 small alcoves, 12 small arches.
 Features on all faces.